Dana Center Role

 Modernizing mathematics programs.
-Featured workshop facilitator for the Advanced Kellogg Institute for the Training and Certification of Developmental Educators (July 2017).
+Featured workshop facilitator for the Advanced Kellogg Institute for the Training and Certification of Developmental Educators, Boone, NC (July 2017).

 Math pathways: Reflecting back and looking forward.
-Keynote for the Virginia Mathematical Association of Two-Year Colleges annual conference (April 2017).
+Keynote at the Virginia Mathematical Association of Two-Year Colleges annual conference, Sterling, VA (April 2017).

 American Mathematical Association of Two-Year Colleges